pippinbarr/cart253-2019/modules/debugging-variables/debugging-variables.md

 ## `console.log()` and variables

 - Last week we saw `console.log()` as a way to print to the JavaScript console
-- We can also use it to print out the values of variables
+- We can also use it to print out the values of variables by just using the variable as a parameter for `console.log()`

 ```javascript
 let x = 42;